zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ```

 **Notes**:
-- Classes and resources are mapped into a map, user IDs into list.
+- Classes and resources are mapped into a map, user IDs into a list.
-- load method does not support formatting with dots, like {CLASS}.{RESOURCE}, each element has to be separated
+- The load method does not support formatting with dots, such as shown in the following example:
+  **Example:** {CLASS}.{RESOURCE}
+  Ensure that each element is separated.
-- field `safAccess` is not required to define empty file (without any definition)
+- The field `safAccess` is not required to define an empty file without a definition.
-- classes and resources cannot be defined without user ID list
+- Classes and resources cannot be defined without the user ID list.
-- when a user has multiple definition of same class and resource, just the most privileged access level is loaded
+- When a user has multiple definitions of the same class and resource, only the most privileged access level loads.